 By the 20th of most months, down to just a few dollar bills, we were looking for change in the sofa and between the car seats.
 One day while leaving our apartment, I found a five-dollar bill lying flat on one of the steps.
 Nobody was around.
-With that five, I got four sacks of groceries at the commissary.
+With that five, I got three or four sacks of food from the commissary.

-Twenty-dollars; that for me was a lot of money, especially when you’re broke.
+Twenty dollars; that, for me, was a lot of money, especially when you’re broke.
 Did I feel guilty (no) or tell anyone?
-No. I splurged with a fifth of Canadian Club®, and Marty got her hair done at a salon, and I still had money for groceries for over a week.
+No. I splurged with a fifth of Canadian Club®, Marty got her hair done at a salon, and I still had money for groceries.

 We had been in California for just a few months, and Marty kept saying she’d been out with girls again and “Everybody’s Pregnant.”

-I had a pretty stay at home Mom and no baby.
+I had a lovely stay-at-home Mom and no baby.
 Stay tuned.

 Not for those restrictions; I had a chance (after an audition) to be an on-air DJ covering two six-hour weekend graveyard shifts at the Number 1 Rock station in LA, 93 KHJ, and a check for $48.
 With that gig, I’d have had a better chance at securing a prime-time slot — although still a long shot — in the highly competitive LA market,** the third largest in the U.S.